 Getting a device EMC tested with us is easy!
-To start with, please download our EMC customer sheet and fill in the product specifications & failure criteria.
+To start with, please download our EMC customer sheet and fill in the product specifications & Performance Criteria.
 This documentation helps us form a test plan, and to create a quote to your requirements.

 Tell Us More